APiercey/apiercey.github.io/content/posts/building-a-database.md

 For this reason, I've chosen to build a NoSql database - dubbed after [sparky Rygel](https://farscape.fandom.com/wiki/Rygel_XVI) - in Golang over Rust purely for a learning exercise and become more familiar with the Golang perspective of Software development.

 ## Functionality
-In the beginning, my imagination ran wild and before long I dreamt of a distributed datastore with read-replica support, all supported by a series of stored events, and all the bells and whistles that comes with [a new toy](https://news.ycombinator.com/item?id=21897132).
-But alas, self-guilt got the better of me and to prevent ironic friendly-fire, I drafted a scope:
+In the beginning, my imagination ran a bit wild and I started drafting a distributed datastore with read-replica support, supported by a series of stored events pushed to read-nodes, with all the bells and whistles that come with distributed systems allowing for scalling-on-demand and... and then scope-creep slithered into view and introduced me to it's ugly-cousin named _complexity_.
+So I put the fancy ideas away for a rainy day.

-- Store simple types, JSON documents is fine.
+So then, what sort of functionality would be considered minimum for a database?
+Surely persistence and querying but what about things such as indices, cursors, triggers, or projected-views?
+What is taken for granted that may not come to mind right away, such as mutli-tenancy?
+Would _read-replica_ be considered a miniumum given?
+Perhaps most, if not all of these things, could be considered the _bells and whistles_ to a shiny new database.

+In any given system, an Engineer produces software that starts a connection to the database, queries for already persisted data, make a decision with the aquired data, and then make either alter that data or query for more.
+Ultimately, closing the connection freeing up resources for the next connection.

+Additionally, the Engineer probably does not want malicious attackers to gain access to their application data.

+With this scenario in my, I had decided the minimum feature set the database would have is:
+1. Storing data.
+I preffered something simple and went with JSON documents.
-- Querying is needed - but nothing complex outside of a few "and" statements.
+2. Querying is needed - but nothing complex outside of a few "and" statements.
+3. Updating and removing JSON documents and collections is needed, as CRUD is a minimum.
-- No dynamic indices, no triggers, no cursors - no bells... no whistles.
+4. No dynamic indices, no triggers, no cursors - no bells... no whistles.
-- Data should still be organizable - collections of documents is fair.
+6. Data should still be organizable - _collections of documents_ seems fair.
-- CRUD is minimum.
-- Persistence between database starts is a must.
+7. Persistence between database boots is a must.

-A sort of **MVP** of what you could expect of a database without optimizations.
+8. Some sort of simple authentication and authorization for new connections.

-Now, with a clearer scope in mind, let's draft concrete terminology.
+Now, with a clearer scope in mind, let's move onto terminology.

 ### Terminology
 #### Item
 A document is stored as _an Item_.
+The item will belong to a single collection and will store it's data as JSON.

 #### Collection
 Many Items are stored in _a Collection_.
+Access to Items must only happen through their Collection.

 #### Language
-Interacting with the database uses _Command-Oriented_ language.
-I am feeling inspired by [Redis](https://redis.io/commands).
+Statements are constructed using JSON.
+Seems like a neat-fit and matches the data structure is stores.

 #### Store
 Holds references _to Collections_.
 Provides an interface fetching an manipulating Collections and Items.

 #### Command
 Executes a defined behaviour against _a store_ and returns a result.
+This can be a Write and Query command

-## Basic Design
+## High-Level Overview of the Design
-The database implements as simple [Read-Eval-Print-Loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) and executes Commands issued against the database in the following order:
+At a very high-level overview, the database implements a simple [Read-Eval-Print-Loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) which accepts input from a database connection and attempts to parse and execute this input as a command.
+It does so in the following order:
 1. Read input from the client (Read)
 2. Parse into a command (Read)
 3. Execute Command against internal Data Store (Eval)